nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/03-cp-kafka-connect/Readme.md

 - You can use [Confluent Hub]() to add your desired **JARs**, either by installing them at runtime or by creating a new Docker image.
 Of course, there are pros and cons to either of these options, and you should choose based on your individual needs.

-## Step 3.1: Create a Docker Image containing Confluent Hub Connectors
+## Step 3.1: Create a Docker Image Containing Confluent Hub Connectors

 - Add connectors from [Confluent Hub](https://www.confluent.io/hub/?_ga=2.263155916.1350022208.1723832910-234518971.1709664712&_gl=1*1ttjnnz*_gcl_au*OTIxNjA2MDMuMTcxNzYxMTg4NA..*_ga*MjM0NTE4OTcxLjE3MDk2NjQ3MTI.*_ga_D2D3EGKSGD*MTcyNDE1OTU2My4xNDcuMS4xNzI0MTYyNjA2LjEuMC4w)